utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

     ![Live collection enabled](https://assets.postman.com/postman-docs/v10/live-insights-live-enabled-v10-19.jpg)

-You are now ready to [check your LCA connection](#check-your-lca-connection), [navigate your collection](#navigate-live-collections), and [observe live insights](#observe-live-insights) about your endpoints.
+You are ready to [check your LCA connection](#check-your-lca-connection), [navigate your collection](#navigate-live-collections), and [observe live insights](#observe-live-insights) about your endpoints.
 You can also [review any traffic errors](/docs/live-insights/live-insights-troubleshoot/).

 ### Uninstall

 The LCA installation modifies the task definition of your service to include the LCA sidecar.
-To uninstall LCA, simply revert to the old version of your task definition.
+To uninstall LCA, simply revert to the previous version of your task definition.
 To completely uninstall the agent, you can delete the task definition that contains the LCA sidecar.

 ### Ensure internet access